tonytw1/osm-jigsaw/README.md

 ### Proposed approach

-Starting with a raw OSM extract file, preform a number of independent transformations until we have a sorted graph of areas which fit inside their parents.
+Starting with a raw OSM extract file, preform a number of incremental transformations until we have a sorted graph of areas which fit inside their parents.